Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Register or log in to the OJS system.

-Upload the following files separately:
+Upload the following .doc files separately (required):

-Anonymous Manuscript (without author names, affiliations, acknowledgments, or funding details),
+Anonymous manuscript (without author names, affiliations, acknowledgments, or funding details)

-Enter required metadata (title, abstract, keywords).
+Enter required metadata (title, abstract, keywords, references)

-Confirm compliance with the Journal’s guidelines and policies (authorship, ethics, conflict of interest, plagiarism screening).
+Confirm compliance with the journal’s guidelines and policies (authorship, ethics, conflict of interest, plagiarism screening)

 Submit.